Every year the UK Border Force intercept hundreds of shipments or people bringing illicit drugs into the country.

-The majority of seizures (96%) were made by police forces in England and Wales; however, as mentioned above, Border Force seizures tended to be for larger quantities.
-In terms of quantity, Border Force seized 90% of all cannabis resin, 89% of anabolic steroids, 89% of herbal cannabis, 84% of ketamine, and 83% of cocaine.
+The majority of seizures (95%) were made by police forces in England and Wales; however, Border Force seizures tended to be for larger quantities.
+In terms of quantity, Border Force seized 96% of anabolic steroids, 82% of cocaine, 76% of all cannabis resin, 71% of herbal cannabis and 69% of heroin.

 Cocaine was the most commonly seized Class A drug, with almost half of all Class A seizures involving this substance.
 In 2016/17, there were 14,892 seizures of cocaine, down 4% on the previous year (15,588 seizures).
 However, the quantity of cocaine seized between 2015/16 and 2016/17 rose by 30%, from 4,240 kilograms in 2015/16 to 5,516 kilograms in 2016/17.

 After cocaine, heroin was the second most commonly seized Class A drug, with 8,092 seizures in 2016/17 (27% of all Class A seizures).
 This was a 1% increase on the 2015/16

 figure of 8,050 seizures.
 There was also an increase in the number of seizures of crack cocaine (up 16% from 4,718 in 2015/16 to 5,484 in 2016/17 – the highest number since 2008/09), ecstasy (up 9% from 2,906 to 3,174), LSD (up 42% from 98 to 139) and morphine (up 39% from 136 to 189).